 Although the Colburn Conservatory of Music is proud to provide our students full scholarships for tuition, a comprehensive fee is charged to all students to underwrite institutional costs.
 Many of these expenses help us provide you with a supportive musical learning environment.
 Examples of expenses include:

-The comprehensive fee is charged at a rate of $3,000 per year.
+The comprehensive fee for 2021–22 is $3,900.
 Students are eligible to apply for financial aid awards to offset this fee.

 Colburn Conservatory of Music students who choose to stay in our Residence Halls are provided grants to cover housing and meals in the Colburn Cafe.
-A Residence Hall Damage Deposit of $250 is collected at the start of the school year, and any damage to school property will be charged to the student responsible for the damage.
+A Residence Hall Damage Deposit of $250 is collected at the start of the school year, and any damage to school property will be deducted from this deposit at the end of the school year.

-You will be responsible to purchase your own textbooks and supplies, including musical and instrument necessities, such as staff paper, strings, reeds, etc. We estimate an annual textbook cost of $500 for Bachelor of Music students.
+You will be responsible to purchase your own textbooks and supplies, including musical and instrument necessities, such as staff paper, strings, reeds, etc. We estimate an annual textbook cost of $500 for undergraduate students.

 All Colburn Conservatory of Music students are expected to provide proof of year-round health insurance coverage.
 For international students and those individuals who do not have their own insurance or are not covered under a spouse or parent plan, we offer a comprehensive student policy through Gallagher Student Health Insurance.
-Monthly premiums run approximately $150 for a 12-month policy coverage for undergraduates and international students; graduate student premiums are around $275 per month.
+Monthly premiums run approximately $200 for a 12-month policy coverage for undergraduates and international students; graduate student premiums are around $275 per month.

-We want all future Conservatory students and their families to be informed as possible, so we’ve compiled all the financials here.
-The net price is the amount for which students are directly responsible, minus tuition scholarships, housing, and meal plan grants.
+The net price is the amount for which students are directly responsible, minus tuition scholarships, housing grants, and meal plan grants.
 Students who opt to secure loans to cover the Net Price are responsible for repaying those loans.
 Scholarships, grants, and awards do not have to be repaid.

 (First and second year undergraduate students are required to live on campus.)